deamorim2/sdbs/EN-US/spatial_relationships.rst

 Function List
 =============

-ST_Area_ : Returns the area of the surface if it is a polygon or multi-polygon.
+ST_Area_ (geometry): Returns the area of the surface if it is a polygon or multi-polygon.
 For ``geometry`` type area is in SRID_ units.
 For ``geography`` area is in square meters.

-ST_Length_ : Returns the 2d length of the geometry if it is a linestring or multilinestring. geometry are in units of spatial reference and geography are in meters (default spheroid)
+ST_Length_ (geometry): Returns the 2d length of the geometry if it is a linestring or multilinestring. geometry are in units of spatial reference and geography are in meters (default spheroid)

-ST_AsGML_ : Returns the geometry as a GML_ version 2 or 3 element.
+ST_AsGML_ (geometry): Returns the geometry as a GML_ version 2 or 3 element.

-ST_GeomFromText_ : Returns a specified ST_Geometry value from Well-Known Text representation (WKT_).
+ST_GeomFromText_ (text): Returns a specified ST_Geometry value from Well-Known Text representation (WKT_).

 ST_Relate_ (geometry A, geometry B): Returns a text string representing the DE9IM relationship between the geometries.